Rok enjoying outdoor camping in Karakol’s Altyn Arashan Valley, Kyrgyzstan

 After the independence in 1991, the square was renamed and the statue was replaced by one of the biggest and most prominent statues of Manas – an epic warrior who wrote the longest epic poem in the world.
 Still today, the Lenin Statue stands in a park behind the State History Museum, which was, unfortunately, closed during my visit.

 Another significant and striking memorial is the vast Victory Square, characterized by its Soviet-style design.
 Constructed in 1985, it commemorates the 40th anniversary of the end of World War II and the victory over Nazi Germany.
-The monument in the center of the square represents a yurt curving above an eternal flame, with a statue of a woman located underneath who is waiting for her husband to return home from the war.
-A yurt is a traditional Kazakh round tent.
+The monument in the center of the square represents a yurt curving above an eternal flame.
+Beneath it stands a statue of a woman waiting for her husband to return home from the war.

 Culinary delights of Kyrgyzstan